BOOK A DEMO

 The best way to make the leasing vs buying decision is to take into consideration the following factors:

 • Industry.
 Are there any specific benefits to leasing or buying in your industry?
-For example, some industries, such as technology and transportation, benefit from leasing because it allows companies to easily upgrade to the latest equipment.
+For example, some industries, such as technology and transportation, benefit from leasing because it allows companies to upgrade to the latest equipment easily.

 • Company's financial goals.
 Companies with limited cash flow or a desire to conserve capital may prefer to lease assets.
-This is because leasing allows companies to spread the cost of the asset over the lease term, rather than making a large upfront payment.
+This is because leasing allows companies to spread the asset's cost over the lease term rather than making a large upfront payment.

 • Growth plans.
-If your company is planning on rapid growth, leasing may be a better option than buying because it allows you to scale your asset portfolio more quickly.
+If your company plans on rapid growth, leasing may be a better option than buying because it allows you to scale your asset portfolio more quickly.

 • Type of asset.
 Some assets are better suited for leasing than others.
 For example, some assets, such as vehicles and equipment, are typically leased, while others, such as property, are typically bought.
-Vehicles and equipment are often leased because they have a high rate of depreciation, and leasing allows companies to avoid the risk of owning depreciated assets.
+Vehicles and equipment are often leased because they have a high depreciation rate, and leasing allows companies to avoid the risk of owning depreciated assets.

 • Intended use of the asset.
 How will the asset be used?
 How often will it be used?
 For how long will it be needed?
 If a company only needs an asset for a short period of time, leasing may be a better option than buying.

 • Total cost of ownership.
-When comparing leasing and buying, it is important to consider the total cost of ownership, which includes the cost of the asset, maintenance and repairs, and insurance.
+When comparing leasing and buying, it is important to consider the total cost of ownership, including the asset cost, maintenance and repairs, and insurance.

 • Company's risk tolerance.
 Is the company willing to assume the risk of obsolescence and maintenance costs if it buys the asset?